 We all know that stacking pots, pans, and lids on a dish drainer is like playing a game of Jenga where you always lose!

 Looking for a dish rack right away?
-Check out the SimpleHuman Dish Rack here on Amazon!
+Check out the SimpleHuman Dish Rack here at Amazon!

 They are usually great for stacking and drying a regular load of dishes.
 But drying pots and pans?
 Well, that’s a different story.